rgibert/rgibert.github.io/_posts/2010-09-07-using-tomcat-catalina-base-and-catalina-home.md

 ---
-title: "Using Tomcat’s CATALINA_BASE & CATALINA_HOME for multiple instances"
+title: Using Tomcat’s CATALINA_BASE & CATALINA_HOME for multiple instances
-tags: [tomcat, code, java]
+categories: tomcat code java
 ---

-# Using Tomcat’s CATALINA_BASE & CATALINA_HOME for multiple instances

 Tomcat supports having multiple instances from a single installation by using the CATALINA_BASE & CATALINA_HOME directories.
 CATALINA_BASE is the installation root, while CATALINA_HOME is the instance root.
 Using these two variables and a few symbolic links it’s easy to support quick & easy changes between patch levels (and even major revisions) of Tomcat without having to re-install & re-configure application/deployment level changes.